National Gallery of Art: Renovations

 The NGA's West Building was renovated from 2007 to 2009.
 Although some galleries closed for periods of time, others remained open.

 After congressional testimony that the East Building suffered from "systematic structural failures", NGA adopted a Master Renovations Plan in 1999.
 This plan established the timeline for closing the building, and planned for the renovation of the electronic security systems, elevators, and HVAC.
-Space between the ceilings of existing galleries and the building's skylights (which was never completed when the building was constructed in 1978) would be renovated into two, 23 ft high, hexagonal Tower Galleries.
+Space between the ceilings of existing galleries and the building's skylights, which was never completed when the building was constructed in 1978, would be renovated into two, 23 ft high, hexagonal Tower Galleries.
 The galleries would have a combined 12260 sqft of space and will be lit by skylights.
-A rooftop sculpture garden would also be added.
+A rooftop sculpture garden would be added.
 NGA officials said that the Tower Galleries would probably house modern art, and the creation of a distinct "Rothko Room" was possible.

 Beginning in 2011, NGA undertook an $85 million restoration of the East Building's façade.
 The East Building is clad in 3 in thick pink marble panels.
 The panels are held about 2 in away from the wall by stainless steel anchors.
-Gravity holds the panel in the bottom anchors (which are placed at each corner), while "button head" anchors (stainless steel posts with large, flat heads) at the top corners keep the panel upright.
+Gravity holds the panel in the bottom anchors, which are placed at each corner.
+"Button head" anchors, stainless steel posts with large flat heads, at the top corners keep the panel upright.

 Mortar was used on the gravity anchors to level the stones.
 Joints of flexible colored neoprene were placed between the panels.
 This system was designed to allow each panel to hang independent of its neighbors, and NGA officials say they are not aware of any other panel system like it.

-However, many panels were accidentally mortared together.
+Many panels were accidentally mortared together.
 Seasonal heating and cooling of the façade, infiltration of moisture, and shrinkage of the building's structural concrete by 2 in over time caused extensive damage to the façade.
 In 2005, regular maintenance showed that some panels were cracked or significantly damaged, while others leaned by more than 1 in out from the building (threatening to fall).